-- The method used should be through an advert for expressions of interest and for contractors to be selected through a two-stage process using the PAS91 PQQ - ii.
+- The method used should be through an advert for expressions of interest and for contractors to be selected through a two-stage process using the PAS91 Selection Questionnaire - ii.
 Expressions of interest for opportunities above £25,000 must be advertised on Contracts Finder; and may be advertised on the Council Website, appropriate local newspaper or commercial journal - iii.
-Only those contractors selected through the PAS 91 PQQ may be included on a Select List.
-In all cases there must be compliance to appropriate Public Procurement Regulations.
+Only those contractors selected through the PAS 91 Selection Questionnaire may be included on a Select List.
+In all cases there must be compliance to The Public Contract Regulations 2015.